 Where things get different is we put these bands of aluminium on top of the sensor itself.
-These basically make the area underneath the aluminium light shield insensitive to light, so during the readout phase, if there’s any photons, or any electrons sorry within that part of the readout register, as they’re being moved down the column, we don’t have to worry about that part of the sensor picking up further photons and converting them into electrons – there’s this light shield on top of them.
+These basically make the area underneath the aluminium light shield insensitive to light, so during the readout phase, if there are any electrons within that part of the readout register, then as they’re being moved down the column, we don’t have to worry about that part of the sensor picking up further photons and converting them into electrons – there’s this light shield on top of them.

-So we also now need something to actually be sensitive to light.
+We also now need something to actually be sensitive to light.
 In this case it’s called a photodiode, exactly the same idea, it’s a piece of silicon, except we’ve got a couple of other clocks we can now use to control this photodiode.
-One of them we can use to clear the charge from all the photodiodes in one go, and that’s typically used at the start of an exposure, and the second is a clock that’ll move the charge from all the photodiodes over towards the left here and that will then basically move them underneath the aluminium light shields and will effectively then end the exposure.
+One of them we can use to clear the charge from all the photodiodes in one go, and that’s typically used at the start of an exposure, and the second is a clock that’ll move the charge from all the photodiodes over towards the left here.
+That will then basically move them underneath the aluminium light shields and will effectively then end the exposure.

 So this is basically a diagram of what an interline sensor looks like, because we’ve got a photodiode and we’ve got the vertical readout CCD underneath an aluminium light shield.